DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 The _Vektor_ module can handle up to 16 programs (similar to _synthesizer presets_), per module instance.
 All first 15 (numbered from 01 to 15, and having an explicit name) are based on the real Prophet VS programs.
 Program numbered 16 is the **INIT** program (the settings was choosen by the developer).

 To select a different program:
 - Be sure the PROGRAM context is selected first, **all context red LED must be off**.
-If not, simply press the button where the red LED is on, by doing this, the _Vektor_ module is switched to PROGRAM context (the OLED must display **PROGRAM** as header) !
+If not, simply press the button where the red LED is lit, by doing this, the _Vektor_ module is switched to PROGRAM context (the OLED must display **PROGRAM** as header) !
 - If necessary, press the **L2** button (the blinking cursor must surround the program number along L2 button).
 - Rotate clockwise the **DATA ENTRY** continuous encoder to select next program (cycle to 01 if the current program number was 16).
 - Rotate counter-clockwise the **DATA ENTRY** continuous encoder to select previous program (cycle to 16 if the current program number was 01).